pwnjack/journal/_posts/2015-05-21-how-to-use-popcorn-time-on-your-play-station-4.md

   - ps4
   - streaming
 ---
-<a href="https://popcorntime.io/" target="_blank">Popcorn Time</a> is the ultimate streaming application, it's awesome and free.
+Popcorn Time is the ultimate streaming application, it's awesome and free.

 Let's see how to bring it's awesomeness to your PS4 System and watch your favorite movies directly on your huge-sized television with no cable link needed.
-To do so we need another cool software: <a href="https://plex.tv/" target="_blank">Plex</a>.
+To do so we need another cool software: [Plex](https://plex.tv/).

 Follow these simple steps: